-- 5.4.5 Disclosure of Differences between Classes In the report, the actuary should identify each such difference and be prepared to provide a demonstration to support such differences. - 5.4.6 Uniform Criteria The placement of a policy within an experience factor class or another should be based on uniformly applied criteria designed to group together policies with similar levels of experience.
-With regard to claim factor classes, the actual occurrence or non-occurrence of a claim on a particular policy should not be a criterion for class placement of that policy. - 5.5 Claims Factors Statistical data demonstrate significant and valid variations in claims rates by age, sex, and duration for most coverages subject to this Standard.
+- 3.4.5 Disclosure of Differences between Classes-In the report, the actuary should identify each such difference and be prepared to provide a demonstration to support such differences. - 3.4.6 Uniform Criteria-The placement of a policy within one experience factor class or another should be based on uniformly applied criteria designed to group together policies with similar levels of experience.
+With regard to claim factor classes, the actual occurrence or absence of a claim on a particular policy should not be a criterion for class placement of that policy. - 3.5 Claims Factors-Statistical data demonstrate significant and valid variations in claims rates by age, sex, and duration for most coverages subject to this standard.
 An organized set of internally consistent experience factors corresponding to all ages will be considered as one factor in defining a claims factor class.
-Similarly, an entire set of experience factors by age and sex, or by age, sex, and duration, will be considered as one factor in defining a claims factor class. - 5.5.1 Other Claims Factor Class Distinctions Distinctions in claims factor class may also be made on the basis of: risk selection class, selection process, marketing method, policy provisions, plan, premium rate, geographic location, size of policy and date of policy issue. - 5.5.2 Disclosure of Other Basis for Distinctions If a basis different from any of those referred to in Subsection 5.5.1 is used, such other basis should be stated in the report, along with an explanation of the rationale and effect of such other basis. - 5.6 Investment Income Factors The investment income experience factor generally reflects the investment experience, after investment expenses, of the line of business for which dividends are being determined.
+Similarly, an entire set of experience factors by age and sex, or by age, sex, and duration, will be considered as one factor in defining a claims factor class.
+Sections 3.5.1-3.5.2 below provide the actuary with important considerations regarding claims factors. - 3.5.1 Other Claims Factor Class Distinctions-Distinctions in claims factor class may also be made on the basis of risk selection class, selection process, marketing method, policy provisions, plan, premium rate, geographic location, size of policy, and date of policy issue. - 3.5.2 Disclosure of Other Basis for Distinctions-If a basis different from any of those referred to in section 3.5.1 is used, such other basis should be stated in the report, along with an explanation of the rationale and effect of such other basis. - Investment Income Factors-The investment income experience factor generally reflects the investment experience, after investment expenses, of the line of business for which dividends are being determined.
 This experience may include capital gains and losses.
 Furthermore, investment income may be reduced by taxes.
-Alternatively, such taxes may be treated separately (See Subsection 5.9). - 5.6.1 Effect of Policy Loans It is generally accepted practice to reflect the effect of policy loans in the investment income factors.
-The effect depends on the policy loan interest rate, the policy loan expenses, and whether policy loan interest is aggregated with other investment income recognizing the utilization rate of loanable funds (which may depend on the contractual loan interest rate, the plan, and the size of policy) or whether policy loan interest is passed through directly to borrowing policyholders.

-5.6.2 Portfolio Average and Investment Generation Approaches Are Acceptable - The use of either the portfolio average approach or the investment generation approach is considered generally acceptable practice.
+Alternatively, such taxes may be treated separately (see section 3.9).
+Sections 3.6.1-3.6.3 below provide the actuary with important considerations regarding investment income factors. - 3.6.1 Effect of Policy Loans-It is generally accepted practice to reflect the effect of policy loans in the investment income factors.
+The effect depends on the policy loan interest rate, the policy loan expenses, and whether policy loan interest is aggregated with other investment income recognizing the utilization rate of loanable funds (which may depend on the contractual loan interest rate, the plan, and the size of policy) or whether policy loan interest is passed through directly to borrowing policyholders. - 3.6.2 Portfolio Average and Investment Generation Approaches Are Acceptable-The use of either the portfolio average approach or the investment generation approach is considered generally acceptable practice.
 The detailed procedures for implementing either approach should have a sound theoretical basis.

-The portfolio average approach for determining investment income, excluding policy loans, for a given block of policies averages the investment income over all groups of polices or over a specific group of policies supported by a portfolio of investments (e.g., a segmentation approach).
-The investment generation approach recognizes the effect of investable cash flow--amount, timing, and rollover--and the applicable actual investment rates separately for each group(s) of policies.
+The portfolio average approach for determining investment income, excluding policy loans, for a given block of policies averages the investment income over all groups of policies or over a specific group of policies supported by a portfolio of investments (e.g., a segmentation approach).
+The investment generation approach recognizes separately for each group of policies the effect of investable cash flow-amount, timing, and rollover-and the applicable actual investment rates.
 Various mixed approaches are also acceptable.